Modelur/docs/docs/reference/menu.md

 **Mark Terraces and Loggias**

 Apply green color to all Terraces and pink color to all Loggias.
+This way you can easily see how many Terraces and how many Loggias there are in your project.

 **Change Currency Symbol**

 Opens up a dialog box for specifying new currency symbol.
+This currency symbol is shown in section _Investment calculation_ of the _Land use_ tab where you define estimated price per square meter for Buildings with the chosen Land Use assigned.
+This enables Modelur to calculate estimated cost of the whole Building.

 **Save Default Settings**